The variety of baseboard types, styles, materials is stunning. One can easily get lost among those.

 Floors. . .

 Well, everything is simple here.
 The floor is tiled.
-Although we have a hydraulic underfloor heating, the tile doesn`t expand or shrink unlike wood, laminate or vinyl flooring during the seasonal temperature and humidity fluctuations.
+Although we have a hydraulic (water) underfloor heating, the tile doesn`t expand or contract, unlike wood, laminate or vinyl flooring during the seasonal temperature and humidity fluctuations.

 . . . & gaps between

-While designing the flooring, I chose large scale tiles (1200×200 mm) to simplify the tiling process (therewithal it is aesthetic to cover vast areas with large scale flooring).
-Together with our contractor (who happens to be my brother-in-law) we determined the width of the grout lines so not to cut the tiles along the walls (and save them from crazing and cracking).
+While designing the flooring, I chose large scale tiles (1200×200 mm) to simplify the tiling process (therewithal, it is aesthetic to cover vast areas with large scale flooring).
+Together with our contractor (who happened to be my brother-in-law) we determined the width of the grout lines so not to cut the tiles along the walls (and save them from crazing and cracking during the cut).

 I express our deep appreciation for the neat work he did.